-6 Discuss these questions

-- What could your country do to increase the EV adoption rate? - Should governments subsidise research and development for battery and battery-disposal technology?
-Or what should they invest in for a more sustainable future? - Do you think it is more critical to make cars greener or to expand public transportation options where you live?
+- a.
+Discuss these questions. - What could your country do to increase the EV adoption rate? - Should governments subsidise research and development for battery and battery-disposal technology?
+Or what should they invest in for a more sustainable future? - Do you think it is more important to make cars greener or to expand public transportation options where you live?
 How could this be done?

-Wider business theme - creating a pitch deck
+Wider business theme - pitching your product idea

-1. Choose one of the situations and complete the tasks below.
+a.
+Choose one of the situations and complete the three tasks below.